Rhadinoloricaria macromystax

-Rhadinoloricaria macromystax is a species of catfish in the family Loricariidae and the genus Rhadinoloricaria.
+Rhadinoloricaria macromystax is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
 The genus was monotypic until 2020, when a new species, R. stewarti, was described.

-Rhadinoloricaria macromystax is native to Ecuador and Peru, where it occurs in the upper Amazon and Orinoco River basins, as well as the Essequibo and Tocantins drainages.
+Rhadinoloricaria macromystax is endemic to Peru where it occurs in the upper Amazon.
 It is known to occur over sandy substrates.
-The species reaches a length of 14.2 centimetres (5.6 in) in standard length.
-It is relatively unknown and uncommon in museum collections, and ecological and behavioral data is unavailable for this species.
+The species reaches a standard length of 14.2 cm.
+This detrivorous, benthic species lives in white and clear water rivers with soft substrates made up of sand or lime.